rybosome/rybosome.github.io/_posts/2013-08-25-algorithmic-tradeoffs-in-scala.markdown

 leaf-node-value-gathering function via combinators rather than recursion.
 The actual grunt work of efficiently traversing the tree is always going to be the same, so this allows us to separate traversal from whatever else we want to do with the tree.
 Neat. =)

+In addition, although this isn't implemented in this API, it would be trivial to pick between pre-order, in-order, and post-order traversal based on caller needs.

 ### Conclusion